wangwenandy/pdsnd_github/README.md

 US Bikeshare Data Analysis
 This project explores data related to bike share systems for three major cities in the United States: Chicago, New York City, and Washington.
 The project allows the user to filter the data by city, month, and day of the week to display various statistics.

-Table of Contents
-Installation
-Usage
-Project Structure
-Functions
-Data Sources
-Contributing
-License
-Installation
-To run this project, you need Python 3 and the following libraries:

 pandas
 numpy